jagprog5/dev-guide/README.md

 being interpreted by the shell.
  - calling the lib API avoids any CLI related quirks (don't forget the "--" arg!)

-Shell scripts are _generally the wrong tool for the job_.
+Use the right tool for the job.
 It _is possible_ to write a shell program of equal quality to other methods, just the same way that hand written assembly could be written with equal quality.
 Theoretically yes, but practically no.

 # Effort Matching